nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-the-VM.md

 ![RDP Windows](images/rdp_windows_for_xrdp.png)

 Press the Connect button.
-If you receive an alert that the Remote Desktop can't connect to the remote computer, check that you have properly attached the RDP secuitry group to your VM.
+If you receive an alert that the Remote Desktop can't connect to the remote computer, check that you have properly attached the security group with a RDP (port 3389) rule open to the public to your VM.

 Press **Yes** if you receive the identity verification popup: